vanhoofgit/capstone_hartfailure/README.md

 # capstone_heart_failure
-A machine learning project to make a classifier for possible hart failure.
+A machine learning project to make a classifier for possible heart failure.

 **1)Project Motivation**</br>